 85% That You Could Get Out Your House

-Now when we’re talking about the 85% that you could get out your house.
+Now when we’re talking about the 85% that you could get out of your house.

-It is important to note that we’re gonna be taking a look at what is the current property value of your house.
+It is important to note that we’re going to be looking at the current property value of your house.

 And then you look at 85 percent of that amount minus your mortgage owed.

-The difference of what your home is worth – how much is owed on the property is known as your equity.
+The difference between what your home is worth – how much is owed on the property is known as your equity.

 That’s the portion they’re going to be looking at giving the 85 percent or again it varies from Leonard.

 A couple of major reasons why people think about getting a home equity line of credit are for home renovation projects or if an emergency situation happens.